 anthropological archaeologist and assistant professor of writing

-Kylie Quave is an anthropological archaeologist reconstructing the contributions of marginalized peoples to the development of states and empires.
+Kylie Quave Herrera (she/her) is an anthropological archaeologist reconstructing the contributions of marginalized peoples to the development of states and empires.
 She specifically conducts her research in the heartland of the former Inka empire in the South American Andes (11th to 18th centuries), where she compares the everyday lives of forcibly resettled ethnic groups and the rural communities that were excluded from imperial society.
+She also conducts research on student learning outcomes in antiracist education.

 Dr. Quave holds degrees in art history (Emory University) and anthropology (Southern Methodist University) and recently co-authored Quantitative Anthropology: A Workbook (Academic Press 2019 with Leslie Lea Williams).
 She has published journal articles and book chapters on her archaeological and ethnohistorical work as well as her pedagogical research on equity in teaching and learning.